Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 We offer our promoters, F1 event title partners, global partners, suppliers and licensees the rights to use our intellectual property rights and associate themselves with our brand and we take great care to protect the reputation of our brand by ensuring the proper use of our trade marks and associated intellectual property rights.

-As a rule our trade marks cannot be used by third parties without a specific licence or permission from us.
+As a rule our trade marks cannot be used by third parties without a specific licence from us.
+However certain trade marks can be used editorially and by fans without requiring a license or permission from us where these Guidelines are adhered to.

 “Fans” in this context mean individuals, groups or collectives including for example not for profit institutions such as fan clubs.
 For the purposes of these guidelines Fans will be those who follow FORMULA 1 events and are active in supporting the races but without doing so in a materially commercial manner, subject to our discretion.
 A materially commercial manner may include using the FORMULA 1 Rights: